Planning Board/Board of Adjustment

 Member Qualifications: Six members must reside within the City limits while the 7th member must reside in the City's Extraterritorial Planning Jurisdiction (ETJ) area.

-Vacancies: One position coming open in September
+Vacancies: One open position

 The Planning & Zoning Division of the Community Development Department provides technical assistance to the Planning Board and Board of Adjustment.